-7.1.1 We will ensure that children are taught about safeguarding, including online safety, and recognise that a one size fits all approach may not be appropriate for all

-- children, and a more personalised or contextualised approach for more vulnerable children, victims of abuse and some SEND children may be needed. - 7.1.2 As part of providing a broad and balanced curriculum, relevant issues will be addressed through the PSHE curriculum, including self-esteem, emotional literacy, assertiveness, power, relationship and sex education, online safety, online bullying, sexting, child exploitation (CSE/CCE), sharing nudes and semi-nudes, female genital mutilation (FGM), preventing radicalisation, child on child abuse, consent, online safety, anti- bullying, unhealthy and abusive family relationships.
+- 7.1.1 We will ensure that children are taught about safeguarding, including online safety, and recognise that a one size fits all approach may not be appropriate for all children, and a more personalised or contextualised approach for more vulnerable children, victims of abuse and some SEND children may be needed. - 7.1.2 As part of providing a broad and balanced curriculum, relevant issues will be addressed through the PSHE curriculum, including self-esteem, emotional literacy, assertiveness, power, relationship and sex education, online safety, online bullying, sexting, child exploitation (CSE/CCE), sharing nudes and semi-nudes, female genital mutilation (FGM), preventing radicalisation, child on child abuse, consent, online safety, anti- bullying, unhealthy and abusive family relationships.
 The curriculum will reflect the statutory Relationship Education, Relationship and Sex Education and Health Education (DfE 2020). - 7.1.3 Relevant issues will be addressed through other areas of the curriculum.
-For example, circle time, English, History, Drama, PSHE, Art and assemblies. - 7.1.4 Our whole-school PSHE curriculum, Jigsaw, outlines many aspects mentioned above.
+For example, English, History, Drama, Art and assemblies. - 7.1.4 Our whole-school PSHE curriculum, Jigsaw, outlines many aspects mentioned above.
+External support from Big Talk Education also covers many safeguarding issues linked to our RSE curriculum.
 Our curriculum progression for PSHE can be viewed in detail here: https://lordderamores.com/wp-content/uploads/2022/07/PSHE-Curriculum-Progression-Plan-A3.pdf